Language

 If you include an address in your search, the general rule is that the returned address will be in the same language as the search language.

 Some languages support the parser.
 If you are not using a parsed request, Naurt will attempt to first parse your address using our parser.
 In general, a parsed address has much better search accuracy than an unparsed address.
+If a language does not support a parser, it is because in general a parser is not required.
+Chinese, for example, general has unique enough addresses to get very good search performance without the use of a parser.

 If any Arabic is used in searching countries with Arabic support, the entire address search will be considered Arabic, and the parser will not be used.
 The same is true for any Chinese, Korean or Japanese characters.